norbline/ph-ee-ai-testing/README.md

 - Leverage AI models to assess stability
 - Integrate OpenTelemetry, Elasticsearch, and Kibana for observability

-## 📊 Notebook Automation & CI via GitHub Actions

-Every time you push updates to your notebook, GitHub Actions will automatically:

-- Run the notebook (`model_experimentation.ipynb`)
-- Export results to an HTML report
-- Upload the report as a GitHub Actions artifact
-- Publish the report as a GitHub Page (if configured)

 ##  Getting Started

 1. Clone this repo